MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsCallingPolicy.md

 PS C:\> Grant-CsTeamsCallingPolicy -Global -PolicyName SalesCallingPolicy
 ```

 Assigns the TeamsCallingPolicy called "SalesCallingPolicy" to the Global policy instance.
-This sets the parameters in the Global polic instance to the values found
+This sets the parameters in the Global policy instance to the values found
 in the SalesCallingPolicy instance.

 ## PARAMETERS